brianlee1597/AWS-ElasticBeanstalk-MERN-Boilerplate/README.md

 For Elastic Beanstalk Deployment:

 *In order to see the changes on EB deployment you have to run `npm run build` on client folder after you make changes to the react app and make sure the production build is updated and uploaded on the repo.*

+Use AWS CodePipeline and skip the build process.
+Then link it to your EB env.